nnmer/khi_pick_and_place_1/README.md

    --mode rail2tray

- Start two instances with one echoing the other
+ # Start two instances with one echoing the other
+   - Make sure you have a ROS container running and know what port it is using for the ROS-Unity communication (below example localhost:10005)

    - Open a cmd window
-   - Enter: `khidemosim --mode tray2rail --zmqport 1006
+   - Enter: `khidemosim --mode tray2rail --zmqport 10006`
+   - (note: If you are using a local host you should see output echoing the statusrunning in the container window)
    - Open a second cmd window
-   - Enter: `khidemosim --mode echo --roshost localhost --rosport 10005
+   - Enter: `khidemosim --mode echo --roshost localhost --rosport 10005`
+   - The upper left communication HUD IP window should be showing green communication arrows